Manny Trillo: Philadelphia Phillies

 In the 1980 National League Championship Series against the Houston Astros, he posted a .381 batting average with four runs batted in, and teamed up with Bake McBride in the decisive Game 5 to relay a throw to home plate, cutting off Luis Pujols attempting to score from first base on a double by Craig Reynolds.
 Trillo's performance earned him the League Championship Series Most Valuable Player Award.
 In the 1980 World Series against the Kansas City Royals, Trillo once again made his mark in Game 5 by making another relay throw to cut off Darrell Porter trying to score in the sixth inning.
 He then hit a single with two outs in the ninth inning to drive home the winning run.
 The Phillies went on to win Game 6 and claimed the first world championship in the team's history.

 1981 was another good year for Trillo as he was selected as a reserve for the National League All-Star team, and won his second Gold Glove Award and his second consecutive Silver Slugger Award however, the Phillies dropped to third place in the National League Eastern Division.
 He was voted to be the starting second baseman for the National League in the 1982 All-Star Game.

 Trillo played 89 consecutive games overall before he committed an error, falling two games short of the Major League record 91-game errorless streak for second basemen set by Joe Morgan in the 1977 and 1978 seasons.
 During his streak, Trillo handled 479 consecutive chances without an error, breaking the previous Major League record of 458 set by Jerry Adair over the 1964 and 1965 seasons.
 His record was broken by Ryne Sandberg in 1990.
 Trillo committed only 5 errors during the 1982 season, setting a new National League record for second baseman with a .9937 fielding percentage.
 This record was also broken by Sandberg in 1990.
+Trillo was awarded the Gold Glove Award, marking his third Gold Glove within a four year span.